 AB19/AB2: California College Promise Free Tuition Grant Program

-The California College Promise Free Tuition and Book Grant Program is available for first-time, full-time students for the first two academic years of their academic program (AB19-First Academic Year/AB2-Second Academic Year).
+The California College Promise Free Tuition Grant Program is available for first-time, full-time students for the first two academic years of their academic program (AB19-First Academic Year/AB2-Second Academic Year).
 The Program covers the enrollment fees and student fees for the fall and spring semesters for up to 30 credits per academic year.
 Students who are eligible for the CA College Promise Grant (CCPG) through FAFSA are not eligible for this grant program.
 This grant is awarded based on FAFSA completion by the March 2nd California State Priority deadline.
 Priority will be given to those students whose Parents (Dependent Students) Adjusted Gross Income (AGI) is less than $150,000, or Students and/or Spouses (Independent Students) AGI is less than $150,000 as reported on your FAFSA / CADAA Application.

 General Requirements for Tuition Grant: